1cookspe/Most-Similar-Movies/backend/README.md

 # Movie Recommendations using Semantic Search - Backend

-This repository contains the FastAPI backend for the `Movie Recommendations using Semantic Search` app.
+This repository contains the FastAPI backend for the `Most Similar Movies` app.
 In `main.py`, the backend contains an endpoint called `/api/recommendations` that takes in the search query as a string.
 This function converts the search query to its embedding using the [Cohere Embed API](https://docs.cohere.com/reference/embed).
 The 20 closest embeddings stored in a Pinecone database are returned; these are the embeddings for the summaries of the 1000 highest rated movies on IMDb.